Hashimpura massacre: Court case

 By May 2010, 63 of the 161 persons listed as witnesses, by CB-CID of Uttar Pradesh Police which investigated the case, had been examined.
 On 19 May 2010, 4 witnesses in the case recorded their statements in front of Additional Sessions Judge, Manu Rai Sethi at a Delhi Court.
 These include Sirajuddin, Abdul Gaffar, Abdul Hamid and the then Officer on Special Duty (OSD) Law and Order G L Sharma.
-However none of the eyewitnesses could recognize any of the accused PAC personnel.

-On 16 October 2012 Janata Party president Subramanian Swamy moved the Delhi court seeking a probe into the alleged role of P. Chidambaram, the Union Minister of State (MoS) for Home Affairs at the time, in the massacre.
+However, none of the eyewitnesses could recognize any of the accused PAC personnel.
+On 16 October 2012, Janata Party president Subramanian Swamy moved the Delhi court seeking a probe into the alleged role of P. Chidambaram, the Union Minister of State (MoS) for Home Affairs at the time, in the massacre.

-Tis Hazari Court, Delhi on 21 March 2015 acquitted all 16 of the accused in the Hashimpura massacre case of 1987, due to insufficient evidence.
+Tis Hazari Court, Delhi, on 21 March 2015 acquitted all 16 of the accused in the Hashimpura massacre case of 1987, due to insufficient evidence.
 The Court emphasized that the survivors could not recognize any of the accused PAC personnel.
 The Uttar Pradesh Government challenged the order of the trial court in Delhi High Court and appealed the decision.
-Sh Zafaryab Jilani, Additional Advocate General is in charge of the case and Ram Kishor Singh Yadav, Additional Advocate General, Supreme Court is assisting him.
-Mr. Kaushal Yadav, Advocate-on-Record is Public Prosecutor in the matter.

 In May 2015, Uttar Pradesh Government announced a compensation of Rs.
 5 lakh to family of each victim.

-On 31 October 2018, 78-year-old retired police officer Ranvir Singh Vishnoi produced police general diary as critical evidence in the Delhi High Court, which led to conviction of the 16 personnel of the PAC and sentence to life imprisonment, overturning the trial courts verdict.
+On 31 October 2018, 78-year-old retired police officer Ranvir Singh Vishnoi produced police general diary as critical evidence in the Delhi High Court, which led to the conviction of the 16 personnel of the PAC, who were sentenced to life imprisonment, overturning the trial court's verdict.